VaclavDedik/jboss-seam/seam-gen/build-scripts/glassfish-readme.txt

-gf-stage - Prepares an exploded archive targeting GlassFish gf-archive - Prepares a packaged archive targeting GlassFish gf-prepare - Prepares GlassFish for a seam-gen project deployment (calls gf-deploy-hibernate) gf-deploy-hibernate - Deploys Hibernate as a JPA provider to GlassFish
+gf-stage - Prepares an exploded archive targeting GlassFish gf-archive - Prepares a packaged archive targeting GlassFish gf-prepare - Prepares GlassFish for a seam-gen project deployment (calls gf-deploy-hibernate) gf-deploy-hibernate - Deploys Hibernate as a JPA provider on GlassFish